zhaoyuan2022/pxf-pdb/concourse/docker/mapr/README.md

-# How to build the pxf-dev-mapr docker image locally?
+# How to build the pxf-dev-mapr docker image locally

 Build the docker images on your local system.
-Run the following command to build the image:

 ### CentOS 7

+#### Greenplum 5

 ```
 docker build \